Sanjana76/Forest-Fire-Prediction-Using-ML/README.md

 successful implementation of this system can significantly reduce the devastating impacts of forest fires.
 This combination of machine learning and web development creates a strong tool for early detection and prevention of forest fire by providing better prediction of fire occurrence to the forest firefighters and stakeholders.
-We have focused on building a web page that ensures the accurate prediction of forest fire occurrence.
-To ensure our model prediction accuracy, we have developed various testing and training scenarios for our dataset so that the prediction accuracy will be more accurate and relevance.
-The outcome of our project is to provide a practical and user-friendly prediction model to our forest firefighters and stakeholders so that they can take some extra measures to control the fire and prevent the forest form the damage.
+The project is focused on building a web page that ensures the accurate prediction of forest fire occurrence.
+To ensure the model prediction accuracy, there are various testing and training scenarios developed for the dataset so that the prediction accuracy will be more accurate and relevance.
+The outcome of the project is to provide a practical and user-friendly prediction model to the forest firefighters and stakeholders so that they can take some extra measures to control the fire and prevent the forest form the damage.
 This project also provides a structure for future research and development in this field.